IgorSADC/ACMEPayroll/README.md

 \* I'm saying pseudo decorator here because it's not really a decorator. <b>It does not returns a function, it actually execute the tests</b>.
 I just fooled the python interpreter into letting me using the cool @ syntax.
 Pretty cool, right?
 I mean, I thought it was cool at least.

+# Usage
+To run de program you just need to run de __init__.py:

+python3 __init__.py

+To run the program with all the tests you need to pass the --test flag:

+python3 __init__.py --test

+To change any of the interfaces you are going to need to change the code inside __init__.py.

+To analyse more cases you can edit the cases.input file.
+The payroll is outputed on the console.